shazzad-hasan/programming-practice/README.md

 # practice-python
-Part of my daily plan for studying Python
+Practice makes perfect, this repository is part of my daily plan for learning Python with mini projects.